Skip to main content

 12. Click Save.

-1. To enable Enhanced Ecommerce in your Google Analytics account, go to Admin → View Settings → Ecommerce settings.
+1. To enable Enhanced Ecommerce in your Google Universal Analytics account, go to Admin → View Settings → Ecommerce settings.

 2. Make sure the settings for Enable Ecommerce & Enable Enhanced Ecommerce Reporting are both ON.